wazka1111/CucumberJavaSelenium/lectures/seleniumTT.md

 Duplicated web elements**

-Sometimes it’s happen that two or more webElements on a page has exactly the same attributes.
+Sometimes it’s happen that two or more webElements on a page have exactly the same attributes.
 Unique identification is a challenge in this case.
 I’ve found that case on the test page:

 Email and Password input fields are duplicated.
 Depending on the part of Personal Information tab we can find one active and second inactive the same element: